samus-io/tablab-steps/steps/9U8B86gz7tK7TCiVJXKpOFCmF9EIxO0yigZ/en/README.md

 ### Account takeover

 * In those web applications where users can sign up using usernames that appear identical but have different representations, they might lead to account takeover scenarios.
-* For instance, the username `Amélie` can be represented in two different ways using the Unicode encoding standard:
+* For instance, the username `Amélie` can be represented in, at least, two different ways using the Unicode encoding standard:
   * The `é` character can be represented by the `U+00E9` code, providing a complete representation for `Amélie` as `\u0041\u006D\u00E9\u006C\u0069\u0065`.
   * The `é` can also be represented by breaking it down into an equivalent base letter `e`, with code `U+0065`, and combining acute accent `´`, with code `U+0301`, providing a complete representation for `Amélie` as `\u0041\u006D\u0065\u0301\u006C\u0069\u0065`.
   * These two characters, `é` and `é`, look the same, but do not compare as equal, and the strings have different lengths.
 In JavaScript: